aristofun/montecarlo-plasma/README.md

 		-po,--polka <POLKA>			polochka parameter value (2.0 default) / not available for custom potentials -r,--refresh <SECONDS>		console status refresh interval (20 sec. default) -w,--workers <NUM>			number of parallel points to calculate (default is MAX(2, CPUs/2))

+Main input data file is mk_config.ini, it contains points to be calculated.
+Each line defines a point.
+They will be calculated in the same order, results are saved in subfolders.
+Parameters must be delimited by any space character.
+Note that some global options above overrides individual points parameters if set.

+Line format:

+		T, Density, maxDx/y/z coeff., numParticles, numSteps, strategy (1 – save long tail configurations), resume existing config